MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

-A new work in progress Oxygen Not Included Multiplayer Mod.
+# Oxygen Not Included – Multiplayer Mod (WIP)

-Not to be confused with: https://github.com/onimp/oni_multiplayer
+> **Note:** This is a work-in-progress project.
+Not to be confused with [onimp/oni_multiplayer](https://github.com/onimp/oni_multiplayer).

-Whats done?
+A new mod that introduces multiplayer functionality to *Oxygen Not Included*, featuring a custom networking layer and lobby system.

+---

+## What's Done

-* Network infrustructure for sending and recieving packets
+- Network infrastructure for sending and receiving packets
-* Creating, Joining and leaving lobbies
+- Creating, joining, and leaving lobbies
-* Host detection
+- Host detection

+---

-Work in progress
+## Work in Progress

-* Move chore synchronization (implemented undergoing testing)
+- Move chore synchronization (implemented, currently undergoing testing)
-* Prevent duplicants, critters etc from moving on clients (Becuase their position will be synchronized from the host)
+- Preventing Duplicants, critters, etc. from moving on clients (their positions will be synchronized from the host)

-Whats planned:
+---

+## What's Planned

-* World synchronization
+- World state synchronization
-* Fluid on the fly hosting where you can just open a multiplayer game mid game
-* Menu synchronizations

-And more!
+- Seamless mid-game hosting (start multiplayer at any point during gameplay)
+- Menu and UI synchronization
+- Additional features to be announced

+---